Nabila Huda

 Nabila Huda binti Suhaimi (born 2 December 1984) is a Malaysian actress.
-She is the eldest daughter of musician Amy Search, vocalist of the band Search.
-Nabila began her acting career in 2001 with a small role in Lagi-Lagi Senario directed by Aziz M. Osman.
+She is the eldest daughter of musician Amy Search, the vocalist of the rock band Search.
+Nabila began her acting career in 2001 with a small role in Lagi-Lagi Senario, which was directed by Aziz M. Osman.

-Her film appearances include Rock (2005), Bohsia: Jangan Pilih Jalan Hitam (2009), Bohsia 2: Jalan Kembali (2012), and Munafik (2016), for which she won Best Actress at the 28th Malaysia Film Festival.
+Her film appearances include: Rock (2005), Bohsia: Jangan Pilih Jalan Hitam (2009), Bohsia 2: Jalan Kembali (2012), and Munafik (2016), for which she won Best Actress at the 28th Malaysia Film Festival.
 She also appeared in Makrifat Cinta (2018).
 On television, she has had roles in Impak Maksima the Series, Cinta Untuk Ain, Dari Mata Arisa, Teduhan Kasih, and Dendam Aurora.

 Early life

-Nabila Huda was born on December 2, 1984 in Kuala Lumpur.
+Nabila Huda was born on 2 December 1984, in Kuala Lumpur.
 She is the eldest child of singer Suhaimi Abdul Rahman, better known as Amy Search.
-She has four half-siblings: Irisha Myra (born 1997), Farid Zulkarnain (born 2002), Sania Samara (born 2005), and Qaqa At-Tameemi (born 2008).

 Early career

 Nabila began acting in 2000 while preparing for the Sijil Pelajaran Malaysia examination.
 She initially managed her own career and learned acting on set.
 She played a small role in Lagi-Lagi Senario (2001), directed by Aziz M. Osman, and later appeared in the telefilm Blok 404 (2004) with Zamarul Hisham.

 In 2005, she appeared as Nurfarzana in Mamat Khalid's musical comedy Rock, alongside Que Haidar, Khir Rahman, and Soffi Jikan.
-She later had a guest role in Bujang Senang (2006), directed by Abdul Razak Mohaideen, and played Noni in the Malaysian drama film Akhirat alongside Ady Putra, Vanidah Imran and Tony Eusoff, earning a nomination for Best Supporting Actress at the 21st Malaysia Film Festival.
+She later had a guest role in Bujang Senang (2006), directed by Abdul Razak Mohaideen, and played Noni in the Malaysian drama film Akhirat, which earned her a nomination for Best Supporting Actress at the 21st Malaysia Film Festival.

 Nabila acted in Impak Maksima the Series as Shikin, directed by Ahmad Idham.
 In 2008, she appeared in the drama Ibu, with Hamidah Wahab, followed by lead roles in Bahang Ravina with Jasmin Hamid; and Rencong with Soffi Jikan.

 Career

 Nabila released her first solo single, "X-Ray" produced by Edrie Hashim.
-In a 2018 interview, she described her brief musical career as embarrassing.
+In a 2018 interview, she described her brief musical career as "embarrassing".